zhendrikse/tdd/README.md

 > The intent behind code kata is similar &#8212; [codekata.com](http://codekata.com/)

-Generally speaking, each kata tries to target one or more skills, and this curriculum is no exception to that general rule.
+Generally speaking, each kata tries to target one or more skills, and this collection is no exception to that general rule.
 As the saying goes, practice makes perfect, and the same holds for (coding) katas: preferably you make them your own by repeating them _time and again_.